OckermanSethGVSU/CIS163Projects/Surround4Game/README.md

 Frontend and backend for Surround4 game.
 Uses a variety of different coding techniques to create an enjoyable and customizable user interface.
+Video Demo included